 CPD Hours: 6

-This event is live from 21st September - 21st October 2020 and includes:
+This event was live from 21st September - 21st October 2020 and includes:

 - High quality 4 x 1 hour pre-recorded videos and audio broadcast (topic titles are listed below)

-- Q&A – join our live “Shape The Debate” Q&A with Simon Butler and Andrew McLoughlin.
-This is your opportunity to hear our experts answering attendee questions on both the pre-recorded content and general day to day Personal Injury issues
+- Q&A – a 1-hour Q&A session with our speakers, originally broadcast live in October 2020.
+“Shape The Debate” is your opportunity to hear our experts answering attendee questions on both the pre-recorded content and general day to day Personal Injury issues

-- LAW2020 Online: Personal Injury – chance to gain additional hours of CPD, including a choice of webinar from our Distance Learning catalogue worth £35 +VAT.
+- LAW2020 Online: Personal Injury online exhibition– chance to gain additional hours of CPD, including a choice of webinar from our Distance Learning catalogue worth £35 +VAT.